 11. Bring entertainment

-When traveling with a toddler who is crawling and walking, they won’t be as interested in sitting on your lap as babies are.
+One of my other tips for traveling with a toddler who is crawling and walking is that they won’t be as interested in sitting on your lap as babies are.
 I would say that the younger the baby, the ‘easier’ it is to travel with them.
 When we flew to Switzerland, my baby was walking and traveling with a 1 year old was different.
 She had no interest in sitting still on our laps at all really.
 I was so jealous of the parents who held up iPads for their travel with kids!
 If you have the money, this is probably a great investment.

 Otherwise we took in in turns to stay at the back of the plane with her.
 She could have a little run around there.
 Albeit in a cramped space.
 Another of my tips for flying with a toddler is to take a few new books that they haven’t seen before as this will encourage them to keep still.

 12. Forget the routine and focus on just surviving the flight!

 I spent a lot of time trying to ‘time’ when my baby would sleep on-board to help alleviate the jet lag at the other end of the journey.
 In actual fact, she really had very little interest in sleep.
 Once she saw the excitement of traveling on a plane, with a lot of other people, and traveling with children.
 Not to mention the flashing lights, and noise.
 Really it just turned into survival and I’d go with that from now on.

 Yes, of course try and encourage sleep where you can.
 If you have a partner with you, take it in turns.
 You both get a little sleep yourselves too.
 When you land, you won’t be quite as frazzled as you might have been.

 This list for travelling with baby on a plane is clearly not exhaustive and I could probably add at least another 50 to it!
 These are my best ones though so far and I hope they help you a little.